TitleMax logo

 TitleMax has operated since 1998 and serves customers across Tennessee, positioning itself as a reliable title loan provider for those facing financial emergencies.
 The company specializes in car title loans—secured lending products where borrowers pledge a lien-free vehicle title to access cash, with loan amounts determined by the vehicle's appraised value.
 TitleMax offers title pledge loans up to $2,500 or secured lines of credit up to $4,000, and claims to approve applications as quickly as the same day, with in-store appraisals completed in as little as 30 minutes.
 They also mention offering online personal loans and in-store personal loans as separate products managed through different portals.

 The company's core offering centers on speed and accessibility for borrowers who cannot obtain loans through traditional banks.
 TitleMax explicitly markets to those with imperfect credit, stating that "bad credit" does not disqualify applicants.
 A key feature is that borrowers retain vehicle use throughout the loan term—the lender places a lien on the title but does not repossess the car.
 The application process is described as simple and convenient, available online, via mobile app, or in-store.
-TitleMax also mentions the ability to refinance existing title loans from competitors at potentially more competitive rates.
+TitleMax also mentions the ability to refinance existing title loans from competitors at potentially more rate claims to verify.

 A critical honest assessment: title loans carry inherent risks.
-While the website mentions competitive rates and keeping your vehicle, it does not disclose specific APR ranges, which are typically very high for this product category (often 100%+ annually).
+While the website mentions rate claims to verify and keeping your vehicle, it does not disclose specific APR ranges, which are typically very high for this product category (often 100%+ annually).
 The borrowed amounts are capped relatively low ($2,500–$4,000), and failure to repay could result in vehicle loss despite retaining use during the loan term.
 The website contains minimal information about loan terms, repayment schedules, or total cost of borrowing.
 This is a high-cost emergency lending product suited only for short-term cash needs when no alternatives exist.

 Services & Features